 And Nelson’s pain close up:

-And in case you can’t read the text, here are the very last words of this book:
+And in case you can’t read the text, here are the very last words that basically wrap up the narrative, with a quote from “shattered” Nelson:

 Later that day when television reporters interviewed him reality sank in and Nelson grieved, “I didn’t know she was dying.
 I’ll never get over it.”